haseebasmr/haseebasmr/README.md

 # Haseebasmr.com

-## Production will be completed in 1 week
+## Production will be completed in 2 weeks

 ### Stay tuned for further updates